(BA) Bachelor of Arts

 Weekly film screenings and classes in all years cover major periods and address major approaches and issues in the field (A2 and film aspects of A4, A5 and A6).
 Film classes focus on close viewing of examples of cinematic texts.

 Art history lectures demonstrate skills of visual analysis and theoretical understanding in the context of a particular historical/geographical framework.
-These skills are developed further on compulsory gallery visits in all three years and through seminar discussions and presentations.
+These skills are developed further through seminar discussions and presentations.